tamariam/restaurant-Tamariam/README.md

 Please check all user storys[here](https://github.com/users/tamariam/projects/9)

 ## Wireframes

- I used [Balsamique](https://balsamiq.com/) to create wireframes for my project.These were adapted and improved upon throughout the development process.The wireframes encompass the main pages of the project, with each page extending the base HTML structure that includes navigation and footer elements Here are the wireframes for the main pages:
+ I used [Balsamique](https://balsamiq.com/) to create wireframes for my project.These were adapted and improved upon throughout the development process.The wireframes encompass the main pages of the project, with each page extending the base HTML structure that includes navigation and footer elements.The wireframes display designs for desktop, mobile, and tablet views, mainly focusing on the homepage.
+Additionally, I've created wireframes for the desktop and mobile menu.
+However, wireframes for other pages are specifically for desktop.
+On mobile screens, elements are arranged from top to bottom for readability and usability.
+Even though the content and features remain consistent across devices, I decided against creating separate wireframes for mobile and tablet views.
+Instead, I used the desktop wireframes as a base to guide adaptation for smaller screens, ensuring visual consistency throughout the application.
+Tablet screens closely resemble the desktop version, while mobile screens show slight variations, particularly in the menu layout.
+These wireframes offer a clear visual representation of device differences, with most pages following the desktop layout.

  <details>
   <summary>Homepage - Desktop (click to expand)</summary>